 In talking with our members over the last two years, we consistently heard two themes related to these inequities: First, our nonprofit members are largely white-led and white-founded organizations.
 This meant that organizations led by people identifying as Black, Indigenous, and People of Color across the state were lacking access to the funding resources, opportunities, and connections Maine Philanthropy Center provides.
 Second, our funder members spoke about their desire to find and fund organizations led by people who identify as Black, Indigenous, and People of Color, but that they knowingly have limited networks and relationships with the communities leading these organizations.
 Our members also helped us recognize that there are currently no tools available in Maine that collect or distribute the full spectrum of demographic data for nonprofit and funding organizations.

-Taking into consideration all of these factors, MPC is proud to be launching an initiative that will both seek out and welcome self-identified Black-, Indigenous-, and People of Color-led organizations into our membership at no cost and introduce a system to gather demographic data for all of our members as a tool to drive equity in our sector.
+Taking into consideration all of this data, MPC welcomes self-identified Black-, Indigenous-, and People of Color-led organizations to take advantage of our reduced cost memberships if needed.
+We are also introducing a system to gather demographic data for all of our members as a tool to drive equity in our sector.

 Starting now, you will see new features on our website.
 First, all membership forms now include optional questions about demographic data (race, disability, immigrant, refugee, and LGBTQ+ representation) of the leadership and founder(s) of the organization, as well as the communities that are primarily served through the organization.
 If an organization’s answers include one or more of the listed historically marginalized groups, they will appear on the member’s profile in our public Member Directory.
 Anyone using the Member Directory will also be able to filter by these fields to identify organizations that identify this way.
 Primary and administrative contacts can also update these fields at any time by going to My Account then Edit Organization.

 While this initiative was created because we know organizations led by people who identify as Black, Indigenous, and People of Color are most historically underfunded and under-supported, we also have chosen to include disability, immigrant, refugee, and LGBTQ+ data because those organizations are also impacted by the same issues.
 We also hope the filter tool can help us use an intersectional approach to understanding Maine organizations.
+We are aware that these options are incomplete and are updating them to be in line with Candid's Populations in 2024.
 Please note that MPC is not placing an inherent judgment or value on organizations based on their answers in these fields.

 With all new offerings, we at MPC know that we are learning and may make mistakes.
 Your input is crucial to our work and we welcome feedback as an opportunity to continually improve our offerings to the community.
 Please send us feedback about this initiative at firstname.lastname@example.org.